Rational cohomology of toric diagrams: Introduction

-Recall that a normal reduced irreducible variety over~$\C$ with an effective action of an algebraic torus with a dense open orbit is called a \textit{toric variety}.
-The underlying complex manifold of a toric variety is a torus manifold with respect to the compact form of the algebraic torus.
-In the particular case of a compact (possibly, singular) toric variety~$X$ the orbit spectral sequence (over~$\C$, converging to~$H^*(X)$) arose in the work of Danilov~\cite{da-78}.
-He proved the collapse of this spectral sequence at the second page (i.e. all differentials of order~$\geq 2$ are zero).
-The similar result in Borel-Moore homology with rational coefficients was proved in~\cite[\S 5]{to-14}.
-The orbit spectral sequence collapse (for~$\Z$ coefficients) was established for nonsingular (possibly, non-compact) toric varieties in~\cite{fr-06}.
+Recall that a normal, reduced, irreducible variety over~$\C$ with an effective action of an algebraic torus with a dense open orbit is called a \textit{toric variety} (e.g. see~\cite{cls-11} for overview of the theory).
+The underlying complex manifold of a compact nonsingular toric variety is a \textit{toric manifold}~\cite{da-ja-91} with respect to the compact form of the algebraic torus.
+Let~$X_{\Sigma}$ be any toric variety with the corresponding rational polyhedral fan~$\Sigma$ of dimension~$n$.
+By~\cite{fr-10}, there is the~$T$-diagram~$D_{\Sigma}$ such that~$X_{\Sigma}$ is~$T$-equivariantly homotopy equivalent to~$\hoc D_{\Sigma}$.
+Here~$\Sigma$ denotes (by slightly abusing the notation) the poset of cones in the fan~$\Sigma$ ordered by inclusion.

-The cohomological Eilenberg-Moore spectral sequence, e.g. see~\cite{mcc-01}, (EMSS, for short) of the Borel fibration for a~$T$-space~$X$ is given by the bigraded components of the~$\Tor$-module~$\Tor_{H^*(BT)}(H^*_{T}(X),\Z)$ at the second page and converges to~$H^*(X;\Z)$.
-The multiplication of this spectral sequence is known to have a nontrivial extension, in general (e.g. see~\cite{fr-21}).
-In the case of a \textit{partial quotient of a moment-angle complex} the rigorous formula identifying the cup-product with the \textit{twisted product} on~$\Tor$-groups was recently obtained in~\cite{fr-21}.
-The homotopy type of the skeleton for a complex projective space~$\C P^{m-1}$ (a partial quotient with a~$T^{m-1}$-action) was obtained in~\cite{fu-19}.
-Together with~\cite{gr-th-07}, this leads to the computation of Betti numbers for this space.